More

 NSW CTP claims — explained clearly

-If you were injured in a motor accident in NSW, CTP insurance may cover weekly income benefits, treatment and care expenses, and lump sum damages.
+If you were injured in a motor accident in NSW, whether in Sydney or regional NSW, CTP insurance may cover weekly income benefits, treatment and care expenses, and lump sum damages.
 This hub provides authoritative guidance on the Motor Accident Injuries Act 2017.

 General information only.
 Outcomes depend on the facts and the law.